LOVECHEN/DisgracedPilot/README.md

 * SSH into the EON and run 'scons' in the ~/openpilot folder.
 (May take one hour or more.)
 * Copy LiveParameters from another fork into the ~/data/params folder.

+Known Limitations:

+ * There are innumerable unknown limitations, behaviours, and interactions that can and will adversely affect system performance.
+ * No handling of loss of one or both lane lines.
+System may be unpredictable in this scenario.
+ * No handling of lane changes.
+System tries to return to the centre of the original lane until the lane lines are passed.
+ * Steep turns close to the Accord EPS torque limit have unpredictable performance.
+ * Controls have not been tuned, resulting in occasional lateral oscillation or overly-aggressive steering.

 To do:

 * More accurately determine the decoding of the Bosch lane polynomial messages.
 Particularly need to understand the "LINE_JERK" parameter, as it seems inaccurate or misnamed.
 Other flags like line colour or slope seem to be present but need to be identified.
 * Identify the coordinate frame of the Bosch camera.
 It may be referenced to the rear axle of the vehicle, instead of the camera centre in OpenPilot.
 The impact may be minimal, however.
-* Investigate model deficiencies, e.g. moving from light into shadow.
+* Investigate model features and deficiencies, e.g. moving from light into shadow, detection of non-line lane boundaries like curbs or grass.
-* Tune the controls.
-* Handle common freeway lane occurrences like lane merging, lane ending.
+* Handle common freeway features like lane merging + ending and freeway exits.
+* Tune the controls and other new logic parameters.
+* Re-purpose various vision and control warnings to be based on the Bosch lane outputs.
+* Lightly smooth lane probabilities to reduce drive path jitter.
+* Show lane and diagnostic information on the UI.
+* Use adjacent lane lines to potentially improve or stabilise lane guidance.
-* Consider new functionality, e.g. using the outer lane tracking to create a lane change assistance model, implementing navigation coasting to pass through intersections or deal with brief lane line dropouts.
+* Consider new functionality, e.g. using the adjacent lane tracking to create a lane change assistance function; implementing navigation coasting to pass through intersections or deal with brief lane line dropouts; new parameter learner like camera offset.
 * Determine which OpenPilot processes can be disabled and cleanly remove or ignore them.
+* Investigate running this fork on a Raspberry Pi 4.
+* Push any universal features to the main line OpenPilot.

 Please contact me if you are interested in contributing to any of these points.